 This chicken brine recipe is made with lemons, honey, fresh herbs and spices, and produces a juicy tender chicken every time!
 A foolproof way for succulent and flavorful roasted, smoked or fried chicken.

 If you’ve never had a brined chicken before, you’re missing out!
 It takes just minutes to make a chicken brine, but the end result is nothing short of fabulous.
-Serve your brined chicken with glazed carrots and rice pilaf for a complete meal.
+Serve your chicken with glazed carrots and rice pilaf for a complete meal.

 Chicken brine in a pot with a whole chicken, lemons, herbs and spices.